Fluticasone nasal: 7 things you should know

 - Do not spray fluticasone nasal spray near your eyes or in your mouth.

-- See your doctor if you notice a change in your vision, or experience a rash or an allergic-type reaction while using fluticasone.
+- See your doctor if you notice a change in your vision, or experience a rash or an allergic-type reaction while using fluticasone nasal spray.

-- Do not use fluticasone if you have recently had nasal surgery or nasal trauma or if you have a current infection unless your doctor has advised you to do so.
+- Do not use fluticasone nasal spray if you have recently had nasal surgery or nasal trauma or if you have a current infection unless your doctor has advised you to do so.

 - Although fluticasone nasal spray is rapidly absorbed through the nasal tissues, it does not have an immediate effect on rhinitis symptoms.
 Fluticasone nasal spray may take several days to reach its full effect.